Screenshots Download Documentation Tutorials Partners Resources Contact Forum Search

 • Black Percent - Also known as P-Tile.
 The threshold level is set based on the specified percent of suggested dark pixels (or background) there are in the image.
 The histogram is used to indicate how much of the image at a certain threshold would be set to black.
 Once this amount exceeds the specified percent the current histogram index (0-255) is used as the threshold.

 • Edge Percent - Similar to the black percent the edge percent threshold is determined by the specified percent of edge pixels that exist below the threshold.
-Instead of just counting every pixel the edge percent basis its measurement on how much a pixel is part of an edge by performing a laplacian filter prior to threshold determination.
+Instead of just counting every pixel the edge percent bases its measurement on how much a pixel is part of an edge by performing a laplacian filter prior to threshold determination.

 • Entropy (Kapur) - Utilizes Kapur's entropy formula to find the threshold that minimizes the entropy between the two halves of the histogram created by a threshold.